forstmeier/johnforstmeier/content/notes/farming-exceptionalism.md

 These are a handful of notable features of U.S. farming that are likely targets for disruption.

 The sector has many inefficiencies and fragments that would benefit from innovation.
-And in doing so, builders here would be positioning the U.S. for agricultural dominance and to potentially become the “world’s bread basket.”
+And in doing so, builders here would be positioning the U.S. for agricultural dominance and to potentially become the “world’s bread basket.” [[10](https://twitter.com/forstmeier/status/1551946528557830146 "Farming Exceptionalism Twitter thread - Twitter")]

 A mission that is both a strategic and moral good.